 Parents and students are expressly prohibited from using covert means to listen-in or make a recording (audio or video) of any meeting or activity at school.
-This includes placing recording devices, or other devices with one- or two-way audio communication technology (i.e., technology that allows a person off-site to listen to live conversations and sounds taking place in the location where the device is located), within a student's book bag/backpack, on the student's person or otherwise in an area capable of listening in or recording device or other device with one- or two-way audio communication technology within a student's book bag/backpack or on a student's person shall be submitted, in writing, to the Superintendent along with an explanation of why such recording is necessary.
+This includes placing recording devices, or other devices with one- or two-way audio communication technology (i.e., technology that allows a person off-site to listen to live conversations and sounds taking place in the location where the device is located), within a student's book bag/backpack, on the student's person or otherwise in an area capable of listening in or recording without express written consent of the Superintendent.
+Any requests to place a recording device or other device with one- or two-way audio communication technology within a student's book bag/backpack or on a student's person shall be submitted, in writing, to the Superintendent along with an explanation of why such recording is necessary.
 The Superintendent or a designee shall notify the parent(s), in writing, whether such request is denied or granted within five (5) school days.
-Where consent has been given by the

-Superintendent, the Principal must be given access by the parent to be a school guardian on the device.
+Where consent has been given by the Superintendent, the Principal must be given access by the parent to be a school guardian on the device.
 This will ensure any "Listen-In" feature is disabled during school hours due to privacy concerns.